PicsArt/cppbind/docs/03_get_started/01_functions.rst

 ~~~~~~~~~~~~~~~~~~~~~

 C++ and other languages may differently manage memory and lifetime of the objects.
-Just by return value type IEGEN cannot decide whether the binding language should take care of deallocating the returned object
+Just by return value type CppBind cannot decide whether the binding language should take care of deallocating the returned object
 or C++ is responsible for that.
-For this reason IEGEN provides a variable named **return_value_policy**.
+For this reason CppBind provides a variable named **return_value_policy**.
 Using this variable user can override the default policies.

 Let's take a look at the following example: